10201502602

 The best way to learn about the city’s most famous sights is to do a free Rome walking tour.
 Tours last two hours and run twice a day every day, but tours fill quickly so booking in advance is key.
 In addition to free Rome tours, you can also eat like a Roman on a food tour.

-For a bit of old world charm, discover the 9th-century Basilica de Santa Prassede, the most interesting Roman church you’ve never heard of.
-The church dedicated to Saint Praxedes, who protected Christians from persecution and buried those she couldn’t save in the nave’s well.
-While there you will see a wealth of beautiful mosaics, and even what is claimed to be a piece of the column Christ was tied to before he was crucified.
+For a bit of old world charm, discover the 9th-century Basilica di Santa Prassede, one of the most interesting Roman church you’ve never heard of.
+The church is dedicated to Saint Praxedes, who, according to tradition, protected persecuted Christians and buried those she could not save in a well located in the nave.
+While there, you’ll see a wealth of beautiful Byzantine mosaics and even what is claimed to be a fragment of the column to which Christ was tied before he was scourged.

 The Quartiere Coppedè, designed by Florentine architect Gino Coppedè, this whimsical neighborhood is one of Rome’s best-kept secrets.
 With a fantastical mix of sculpture, Tuscan turrets, gargoyles, frescoes, and gardens, there’s something interesting to see around every corner.